Last Updated on 12 October 2024 by Cycloscope

 The Tribes of Lake Eyasi: The Hadza Bushmen and the pastoralist Datoga and Mbulu

 Genetically, the Hadza are not closely related to any other people.
-They grow no food, raise no livestock, know no calendars, don’t have words for counting past 4.
+They grow no food, raise no livestock, know no calendars, and don’t have words for counting past 4.

 Their language resembles those of the once Khoisan of the Kalahari, for the use of the distinctive clicks, the Hadza language (Hadzane) though, has been proved to be an isolate, unrelated to any other.